 There’s a lot of pressure to plan for Walt Disney World down to the smallest detail.
 Advance Dining Reservations, FastPass+, and fear of missing out all makes it seem necessary to meticulous planning.
-In hearing the response (and hesitation) from guests who would have to cancel their trips due to Hurricane Irma, I decided to write this post to underscore that months of planning are not essential to have a fun Walt Disney World vacation.
+In hearing about the stress and high expectations this creates, I decided to write this post to underscore that months of planning are not essential to have a fun Walt Disney World vacation.
+(Updated January 31, 2020.)

-Part of this is, honestly, because I feel a sense of culpability.
-While I feel like we stress slowing down and having balance on Walt Disney World vacations, the sheer volume of the planning resources on this blog and sites like it no doubt compounds the stress people have when it comes to trip planning.
+Part of this is, honestly, because I feel guilty.
+While we stress the importance of slowing down and having balance on Walt Disney World vacations, the sheer volume of the planning resources on this blog and sites like it no doubt compounds the stress people have when it comes to trip planning.
 I sense that there’s a feeling that if you don’t spend 100+ hours planning, getting all of the “best” ADRs, FastPass+, and having detailed itineraries every single day, the trip is a categorical failure.

 This simply is not true, and we’ll cover why in this post.
 I was going to title this Tips for Being Spontaneous at Walt Disney World, but direct strategy for spontaneity sort of misses the point.
 Instead, this is more generalized; think of it as reassurance that you can have a great trip even without planning every minute detail 6 months in advance…

 I’ve discussed this before, but usually we don’t follow our own advice when it comes to Walt Disney World planning.
-Prior to our most recent trip, the only FastPass+ I made was for Avatar Flight of Passage (which I accidentally missed) and the only ADR I made was for Flying Fish (which was totally unnecessary, as the restaurant was dead).
+There have been entire trips where we’ve only made one FastPass+ (usually Avatar Flight of Passage) and the only one Advance Dining Reservation or two.
+What we do beyond that is often impulsive, determined the day-of.

-We have done other trips this year that have involved more planning.
-When we took my parents to Walt Disney World in February, we did a solid amount of planning.
+We have done other trips that have involved more planning.
+Particularly when we take family or go with friends for whom it’s a less frequent experience, we do a solid amount of planning.
 In other situations, our visits are more impulsive, booked only a few weeks in advance.
 For us, spontaneity isn’t just nice from a relaxation perspective, it’s helpful for the sake of research.
 We make mistakes, stumble upon surprises, and report back with our findings.

 For most readers, impulsive trips and doing things for the sake of research are not the norm.
 You’re usually starting to think about vacation 9 months to a year in advance, making reservations around 6 months in advance, and doing the more granular itinerary-building inside of a few months.